Julinium/plan_comptable_maroc/README.md

 The original version was written in French.
 Arabic and English were translated using AI and may contain errors or inaccuracies.

 ## Copyright and Licence
 © 2025 julinium.
-Licensed under the  GNU GPL-2 LICENCE.
+Licensed under the **GNU GPL-2** licence.
+Please see [LICENCE](https://github.com/Julinium/plan_comptable_maroc/blob/main/LICENSE) file for details.

-#### Conditions
+- Conditions
   - You must include the original license and copyright.
   - You must clearly state any changes you make.
   - You must provide the source code when distributing the software.
   - You must release derivative works under the same GPL-2 license.

-#### Permissions
+- Permissions
   - You can use the software commercially.
   - You can modify the software.
   - You can distribute the software.
   - You can use the software privately.

-#### Limitations
+- Limitations
   - There is no liability for damages.
   - The software is provided without any warranty.